Networks-Learning/classification-under-assistance/README.md

 # Classification Under Human Assistance

-This is a repository containing code and data for the paper:
+This is a repository containing the code and data for the paper:

 > A. De, N. Okati, A. Zarezade and M. Gomez-Rodriguez. _Classification Under Human Assistance._